ianmatic/IGME-230/project2Documentation.md

 ## Notes
 The mobile version works very well on every device I've tested, with the exception of some iPhones, which have some slight cropping issues.
-I believe I met all of the requirements for the project, the site looks and operates really well, and I believe the degree of polish put into the site (in terms of functionality and design), it goes above and beyond.
+I believe I met all of the requirements for the project, the site looks and operates really well, and I believe the degree of polish put into the site (in terms of functionality and design) is above and beyond the core expectations.
 Therefore, I believe I've earned a 100 on the project.

 ## Sources
 Aside from various stackoverflow pages and W3C pages, some specific sources that I used are: